 The estimated cost of the first year of cleaning costs under this new tender is \$83,178.42 across all EMRC sites.
 This compares with an average annual spend with the cleaning contractors of \$68,468.13.
-The increase is predominantly attributable to the new tender, taking into account the cost of provision for consumables where this was procured separately, as well as specialised cleaning services in the event of a COVID-19 outbreak and the use of green, environmentally friendly cleaning products.
+The increase is predominantly attributable to the new tender taking into account the cost of consumables previously procured separately, specialised cleaning services required in the event of a COVID-19 outbreak and the increased use of environmentally friendly cleaning products.